-Brokerage houses offer differ types of trading accounts for the retail Forex traders, based on the way the Forex broker is organized and the technology it is using.
-For the retail trader, choosing the right type of a trading account is very important.
-This is one of the things that make a difference between winning and losing.
-Making a profit in the foreign exchange markets is subject to various factors other than being right in the direction the market is going.
-As a matter of fact, one can correctly identify strong trends or fundamental events (like the Brexit vote in the United Kingdom, or Mr. Trump’s election in the United States) and still lose money.
-The reason for this is that market is not moving in a straight line, corrections and fake moves are the norms, and if the trading account is not chosen wisely, this can be costly.
-Before going into details about the types of a trading account that can be opened with a broker, it is important to mention that traders should find out as much information about the broker.
-Funny enough, the trading accounts offered to tell much about the Forex broker!
+Brokerage houses offer differ types of trading accounts for retail Forex traders, based on the way the Forex broker is organised and the technology it is using.
+For the retail trader, choosing the right type of a trading account is very important, as this is one of the things that make a difference between winning and losing.
+Making a profit in the foreign exchange markets is subject to various factors other than being right about the direction the market is moving in.
+As a matter of fact, one can correctly identify strong trends or fundamental events (such as the Brexit vote in the United Kingdom, or Mr Trump’s election in the United States) and still lose money.
+The reason for this is that the market does not move in a straight line, as corrections and fake moves are the norm, and if the trading account is not chosen wisely, this can be costly.
+Before going into details about the types of trading account that can be opened with a broker, it is important to mention that traders should find out as much information as possible about the broker.
+Funnily enough, the trading accounts offered can tell much about the Forex broker!

 Choosing the Right Trading Account

 To choose the right trading account, the trader must already know the broker to trade with.
-As a rule of thumb, any broker that is offering only a four-digit trading account should be disregarded.
+As a rule of thumb, any broker that only offers a four-digit trading account should be disregarded.

 Avoiding Four-digit Trading Accounts

 Brokers are split into different categories, as explained here on some of our previous articles dedicated to the brokerage industry.
-Some of them are market makers or dealing desks, some of them are non-dealing desks, ECN (Electronic Communication Network) or STP (Straight Through Processing), or a combination between the two.
-Avoid a Forex broker that is offering only four-digit accounts!
-This means that the quotes on the main currency pairs, like the EURUSD, GBPUSD, USDCAD or AUDUSD are only having four digits after the comma.
-For example, EURUSD will be offered at a bid/ask ratio of 1.0665/1.0666, or the USDCAD at a big/ask ratio of 1.3256/1.3259.
-This tells much about the way the brokerage house is organized.
+Some of them are market makers or dealing desks; some of them are non-dealing desks, ECN (Electronic Communication Network) or STP (Straight Through Processing); and some are a combination of the two.
+You should avoid a Forex broker that is offering only four-digit accounts, as this means that the quotes on the main currency pairs, such as the EUR/USD, GBP/USD, USD/CAD or AUD/USD, only have four digits after the comma.
+For example, EUR/USD will be offered at a bid/ask ratio of 1.0665/1.0666, or the USD/CAD at a bid/ask ratio of 1.3256/1.3259.
+This tells much about the way the brokerage house is organised.
 To be more exact, such a broker is a market maker, meaning it will “artificially” create a market that mirrors the real one.
-Not that this is a wrong thing to do in the first place, but these brokers are trading against the direction of their client’s trades.
-Even this is not something outrageous, as there are many market maker brokers that offer fair trading conditions.
-Only that the brokers with four-digit accounts will try to pull every trick possible to make traders fail.
-Because, remember, if traders fail, the broker makes more money from profiting from its own trading.
-Such tricks are requotes that are being received when traders want to open a trade at the market.
-In the end, the broker will allow traders to enter, but at a much higher or lower level, and by the time an entry is possible, the market already changed.
-As a conclusion, avoid four-digit trading accounts!
+Not that this is a wrong thing to do in the first place, but these brokers are trading against the direction of their clients’ trades.
+Even this is not something outrageous, as there are many market-maker brokers that offer fair trading conditions; it’s just that the brokers with four-digit accounts will try to pull every trick possible to make traders fail.
+Because remember, if traders fail, the broker makes more money from profiting from its own trading.
+An example of such tricks is requotes that are received when traders want to open a trade on the market.
+In the end, the broker will allow traders to enter, but at a much higher or lower level, and by the time an entry is possible, the market will have already changed.
+So, in conclusion, avoid four-digit trading accounts!

-Furthermore, trading accounts are divided based on the type of the fee they have.
+Furthermore, trading accounts are divided based on the type of the fees they demand.
 Such fees can be spreads, (the difference between ask and bid prices), commissions, or both.
-As a rule of thumb, the smaller the spreads are, the better the trading account, as normally such a trading account it is subject to better execution and real-time market access.
-ECN accounts are the ones that offer little or no spreads for the main currency pair, but the broker compensates this with a higher commissions table for different currency pairs.
+As a rule of thumb, the smaller the spreads are, the better the trading account, as normally such a trading account is subject to better execution and real-time market access.
+ECN accounts are the ones that offer little or no spreads for the main currency pair, but the broker compensates for this with a higher commissions table for different currency pairs.
 Moreover, you should know from the start that there are few brokers that do offer ECN accounts.
-Even if they claim that such an account is offered, the account is a mix between ECN and STP technologies, and the Forex broker may even have a part of it that is dedicated to market making.
-After all, Forex brokerage houses are not charities and a profit should be made.
-It is only normal, as brokers are businesses like any other.
-The only thing is that trading conditions should be fair.
-If this is happening, everyone is happy!
-Forex brokers act as intermediaries and make profits from the volume traded by its clients and other fees, while traders enjoy a fair trading environment.
+Even if they claim that such an account is offered, the account is usually a mix of ECN and STP technologies, and the Forex broker may even have a part of it that is dedicated to market making.
+After all, Forex brokerage houses are not charities, and they have to make a profit, which is only normal, as brokers are businesses like any other.
+The only thing is that trading conditions should be fair, and if this is the case, everyone is happy!
+Forex brokers act as intermediaries and make profits from the volume traded by their clients and other fees, while traders enjoy a fair trading environment.